ocornut/imgui/.github/CONTRIBUTING.md

+## How to create an Issue

 Hello!

-You may submit bug reports, feature requests or suggestions.
+You may use the Issue tracker to submit bug reports, feature requests or suggestions.
 You may ask for help or advices as well, however please read this wall of text before doing so.
 Thank you!

 **Prerequisites for new users of dear imgui:**
 - Please read the FAQ in imgui.cpp.